Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-advanced-parser.md

 - Trial.
 - Dedicated and shared SaaS.
 - [On-premises](#on-premises).
-To use this feature, set up Azure AI Document Intelligence connection and provide an API key.
+To use this feature, set up an Azure AI Document Intelligence connection and provide an API key.

 ### On-Premises